What is RYLA?

 What does RYLA intend to accomplish?

 The aim is to launch already talented young people back into their communities, inspired and provided with fresh ideas, understandings, and skills.
-RYLA also seeks to send students back to their communities better equipped to become leaders of tomorrow and prepared to apply what they have learned at the conference.
+RYLA also seeks to send participants back to their communities better equipped to become leaders of tomorrow and prepared to apply what they have learned at the conference.

-What will students learn while attending RYLA?
+What will participants learn while attending RYLA?

 - Career Choices